-The mathematical derivation of causal effect estimands, like equations (25) and (28), is merely a first step toward computing quantitative estimates of those effects from finite samples, using the rich traditions of statistical estimation and machine learning, Bayesian as well as non-Bayesian.
-Although the estimands derived in (25) and (28) are nonparametric, this does not mean that one should refrain from using parametric forms in the estimation phase of the study.
+The mathematical derivation of causal effect estimands, like equations (25) and (28) is merely a first step toward computing quantitative estimates of those effects from finite samples, using the rich traditions of statistical estimation and machine learning, Bayesian as well as non-Bayesian.
+Although the estimands derived in (25) and (28) are nonparametric, this does not mean that we should refrain from using parametric forms in the estimation phase of the study.
 Parameterization is in fact necessary when the dimensionality of a problem is high.
-For example, if the assumptions of Gaussian, zero-mean disturbances and additive interactions are deemed reasonable, then the estimand given in (28) can be converted to the product $E(Y|do(x)) = r{W_3X}r{YW_3X}x$, where r{YZX} is the (standardized) coefficient of Z in the regression of Y on Z and X. More sophisticated estimation techniques are the "marginal structural models" of Robins (1999), and the "propensity score" method of Rosenbaum and Rubin (1983), which were found to be particularly useful when dimensionality is high and data are sparse (see Pearl 2009a: 348-52).
+For example, if the assumptions of Gaussian, zero-mean disturbances and additive interactions are deemed reasonable, then the estimand given in (28) can be converted to the product $E(Y|do(x)) = r{W_3X}r{YW_3\cdot X}x$,